Arab Congress of 1913: Background

 Jewish immigrants had begun arriving in historic Palestine before 1900.
-By 1913 there was concern among Arab communities that the Zionist settlers desired to settle Arab lands at the exclusion of the Arabs.

 England and France were showing interest in the region as the two empires competed with one another for influence.
 Scholar David Thomas contends that many of the reform groups that participated in the conference "...were more suspicious of the intentions of Britain and France in the Levant than afraid of and hostile to the Ottoman Porte..."

 The Congress was held under the auspices of the French Ministry of Foreign Affairs.